TechLeo-Libraries/BuildML/README.md

-# MLWizard
+# BuildML

-MLwiz is a Python machine learning library designed to simplify the process of data preparation, feature engineering, model building, and evaluation.
+BuildML is a Python machine learning library designed to simplify the process of data preparation, feature engineering, model building, and evaluation.
 It provides a collection of tools for both classification and regression tasks, as well as functionalities for data exploration and manipulation.
-MLWizard is a distribution of the [TechLeo](https://www.linkedin.com/in/techleo/) community with the aim of making the complex, easy.
+BuildML is a distribution of the [TechLeo](https://www.linkedin.com/company/techleo/) community with the aim of making the complex, easy.

 ## Author